Last Updated | November 26, 2021

 What Is The Price Of A Health Record Book?

 You can think of a Health record book as a paper based organizational system for keeping of all your healthcare records in one confidential place maintained by you.
 These books are ideal for caregivers, elderly, or the chronically/critically ill.
-Not all patients are comfortable storing their healthcare records electronically, software integration and system reliability issues, and the patient needs to take control of their healthcare by integrating all the various forms of documentation into a single place.
+Not all patients are comfortable storing their healthcare records electronically, software integration such as epic integration and system reliability issues, and the patient needs to take control of their healthcare by integrating all the various forms of documentation into a single place.
 Patients can even list their emergency contacts on the health record book so that doctors know who to call in an emergency.
 As well as list all allergies, immunization and medication records, immediate and extended family history, history of doctor’s visits and procedures, follow-up information, and current medicines.
 So doctors can give them the right treatment at a critical time.
 On average, a health record book can cost you around $25 to $40.

 What Is The Price Of A Health Record System?